CM Punk: ECW Champion (2006–2008)

 Punk debuted in ECW on June 24, 2006, defeating Stevie Richards at a Philadelphia house show.
-Punk's televised introduction followed on the July 4 episode of ECW on Sci Fi, featuring a straight edge-themed promo alongside a new Muay Thai-inspired presentation.
-Punk wrestled his first televised match for the brand on August 1 at Hammerstein Ballroom, defeating Justin Credible, and later scored additional victories over C.W.
-Anderson, Stevie Richards, and Shannon Moore across subsequent ECW broadcasts.
+Punk's televised introduction followed on July 4 episode of ECW on Sci Fi, featuring a straight edge-themed promo alongside a new Muay Thai-inspired presentation.
+Punk wrestled his first televised match for the brand on August 1 at Hammerstein Ballroom, defeating Justin Credible, and later scored additional victories over C. W. Anderson, Stevie Richards, and Shannon Moore across subsequent ECW broadcasts.

 Punk soon entered a rivalry with Mike Knox after Knox's on-screen girlfriend Kelly Kelly displayed romantic interest in him.
-He defeated Knox in consecutive matches on the November 7 and November 14 episodes of ECW.
+He defeated Knox in consecutive matches on November 7 and 14 episodes of ECW.
 At Survivor Series on November 26, Punk made his pay-per-view (PPV) debut in a winning effort as part of the traditional elimination match.
 Punk's next PPV appearance came at December to Dismember on December 3, where he was the first eliminated in the Extreme Elimination Chamber match for the ECW World Championship.

-Punk suffered his first ECW singles loss on the January 9, 2007 episode, ending his six-month undefeated streak against Hardcore Holly.
+Punk suffered his first ECW singles loss on January 9, 2007, episode, ending his six-month undefeated streak against Hardcore Holly.
 Punk later competed unsuccessfully in the WrestleMania 23 Money in the Bank ladder match on April 1.
 The following weeks saw Punk entangled in the New Breed vs. ECW Originals feud, initially aligning with the New Breed after being courted by both factions, turning heel in the process.
 Punk's heel turn proved short-lived, as he betrayed the New Breed by attacking leader Elijah Burke during a multi-man tag team match, reestablishing himself as a fan favorite.
 Punk defeated Burke in his first singles PPV match at Judgment Day on May 20, then closed the rivalry at One Night Stand on June 3 by teaming with Tommy Dreamer and The Sandman to defeat the New Breed in a tables match.